Yeahat/Genhat/README.md

 Genhat
 ======

-Procedural world generation by independent intelligent agents
+2D rpg framework with a 3D representation and independent intelligent agents